-Under section 24 of the National Parks and Wildlife Act 1974, the Chief Executive is to divide the state into administrative regions.
+Under section 24 of the National Parks and Wildlife Act 1974, the Department Secretary is to divide the state into administrative regions.
 A regional advisory committee is to be constituted for each administrative region.

-On 1 September 2018, the administrative regions for the eight regional advisory committees were aligned with the eight NPWS Park Operations Branches.
+On 1 September 2018, the administrative regions for the 8 regional advisory committees were aligned with the 8 NPWS Park Operations Branches.

 Why join a regional advisory committee?

 When regional advisory committee members were asked about the value of being on a regional advisory committee, they volunteered a broad range of comments, including benefits such as:

-- the satisfaction of having an effective input into plans of management for local national parks, fire management plans and other planning strategies
+- the satisfaction of having effective input into plans of management for local national parks, and other planning strategies

 - field excursions to view planning issues with NPWS staff